Premier Jason Kenney and Dr. Deena Hinshaw to deliver COVID-19 update | CBC News

 Premier Jason Kenney and Dr. Deena Hinshaw to deliver COVID-19 update

-News conference to begin at 3:30 p.m.
+News conference to begin at 4:30 p.m.
 MT.
-Watch it live here
+Watch it live here.

-Premier Jason Kenney and Dr. Deena Hinshaw, Alberta's chief medical officer of health, will update Albertans today on COVID-19 and continuing efforts to contain the spread of the Omicron variant.
+Premier Jason Kenney and Dr. Deena Hinshaw, Alberta's chief medical officer of health, will deliver a COVID-19 update Tuesday as Albertans watch for signs that the Omicron wave is subsiding.

-Kenney and Hinshaw will speak today at 3:30 p.m.
-MT.
-Watch the news conference here.
+Kenney and Hinshaw will speak at 4:30 p.m.
+MT Tuesday, one hour later than originally announced.
+Watch it live here.

-The province reported 23 new deaths from COVID-19 on Wednesday, bringing the total to 3,505 since the start of the pandemic.

-There were 1,418 people in hospital with COVID-19 Wednesday — a pandemic high for the fifth day in a row.

-Of the people in hospital, 109 patients were being treated in intensive care units.
+The news conference will include details about new supplies of rapid tests that have arrived in Alberta.

+Tests are being shipped to pharmacies in Calgary, Edmonton and Red Deer, along with First Nations communities and Alberta Health Services locations, stated an email from Jason Maloney, Alberta Health assistant communications director.

+The Monday update also noted 35 new COVID-19-related deaths.
+Alberta has recorded 3,566 COVID-19 deaths since the pandemic began.

+The province announced Jan.
+20 it is expanding bed capacity for Omicron patients.
+Existing beds are being allocated for COVID-19 care, and additional beds are being opened in some locations as needed.

-Provincially, ICU capacity, including additional surge beds, is at 80 per cent.
-Without the use of additional surge spaces, provincial ICU capacity would be at 112 per cent.
+As of Jan.
+27, provincial ICU capacity (including additional surge beds) was at 82 per cent.
+Without the additional surge spaces, provincial ICU capacity would be at 114 per cent.

-The positivity rate Wednesday was about 37.5 per cent, slightly higher than the seven-day average of 36.85 per cent.

-The number of known active cases is now 47,743, although that figure only includes lab-confirmed cases and is considered a fraction of the real number of infections in Alberta.
+There are 37,468 known active cases, far lower than the peak a few weeks ago of 71,811.
+The seven-day average for the positivity rate is now 36.38 per cent.

+However, those numbers are based on lab testing, which is not available to most Albertans.

 Comments